Allowed and Forbidden Transitions in UV-Visible Spectroscopy

 Transition Probability

-Where P = transition probability with value from 0 to 1
+P = Transition probability (ranging strictly from 0 to 1)

-The transitions with εmax value more than 104 are usually allowed transitions and generally arises due to π → π* transitions.
-The forbidden transition is arises due to the excitation of one electron from the lone pair present on the heteroatoms to an antibonding π* orbital.
-The value of εmax for forbidden transitions are generally below 104.
+Transitions with an εmax value greater than $10^4$ are classified as allowed transitions and generally arise due to $\pi \rightarrow \pi^*$ transitions.
+Conversely, forbidden transitions typically arise due to the excitation of an electron from a lone pair located on a heteroatom to an antibonding $\pi^*$ orbital ($n \rightarrow \pi^*$).
+The value of $\varepsilon_{max}$ for forbidden transitions is generally below $10^4$.

 1. Dipole Moment